HL7/fhir/guides/daf2/pages/_includes/daf-core-resultobs-intro.md

 Laboratory results are grouped and summarized using the [DiagnosticReport] resource which reference [Observation] resources.
 Each Observation resource represents an individual laboratory test and result value, a “nested” panel (such as a microbial susceptibility panel) which references other observations, or rarely a laboratory test with component result values.
 This profile sets minimum expectations for the Observation resource resource to record, search and fetch laboratory test results associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

+**Example Usage Scenarios:**

+The following are example usage scenarios for the DAF-Results profile:

+-   Query for lab results belonging to a Patient
+-   Query for all patients who have had a specific lab result available
+-   Query for all patients with a lab test (e.g HbA1c) beyond the acceptable reference range

 ##### Mandatory Data Elements and Terminology